-Self reported data on fruit and vegetable consumption have been collection for adults in NSW since 1997 through the NSW Population Health Survey and since 1977-78 through the Australian Health Surveys, National Health Surveys (from 1995).
+Self reported data on fruit and vegetable consumption have been collected for adults in NSW since 1997 through the NSW Population Health Survey, since 1977-78 through the National Health Survey and from 2011 through the Australian Health Survey.

-Self reported data on fruit and vegetable consumption have been collection for students in NSW since 2005 through the NSW School Students Health Behaviours Survey.
+Self reported data on fruit and vegetable consumption have been collected for students in NSW since 2005 through the NSW School Students Health Behaviours Survey.

 Parent reported data on fruit and vegetable consumption have been collected for children in NSW since 2007 through the NSW Population Health Survey.
-Although serves of fruit and vegetable are collected on children through the National Health Surveys, whether they are meeting the recommended daily intake is not routinely reported.
+Although serves of fruit and vegetable are collected on children through the Australian Health Survey, whether they are meeting the recommended daily intake is not routinely reported.

 Prevalence estimates, although differing slightly between surveys because of different sampling frames, participation rates and modes of collection (telephone v self completed questionnaires v face to face personal interview) have all been increasing over time for recommended fruit intake and recommended vegetables intake in children.
 In secondary school students and adults, recommended vegetables intake has remained the same.

 Centre for Epidemiology and Evidence, NSW Ministry of Health.
 NSW Adult Population Health Survey.
 Available at http://www.health.nsw.gov.au/publichealth/surveys/index.asp